is-a-dev/docs/src/guides/dbh.md

 ![](../media/dbh_proxy/1.jpg)

-If you are on free plan, choose any US proxy or you can use the Donator Proxy If you are a Donator, then note the IP address of the proxy you chose.
+If you are on a free plan, choose any US proxy or you can use the Donator Proxy If you are a Donator, note the IP address of the proxy you chose.

 ### Creating the domain file